Restaurateur says group ate peacefully, but raised Nazi salutes outside his eatery

 Some members of the groups had what Ashworth described as low-quality prison or gang tattoos.
 One wore a “Make America Great Again” shirt, and another had a shirt promoting the British white nationalist punk band, Skrewdriver.
 A third man sported a shirt that said, “Pinochet Helicopter Company,” a reference to former right-wing Chilean dictator Augusto Pinochet, accused of tossing Communists and other political opponents from aircraft.

 There was only one other couple dining at the time, outside, and the group was behaving, minding its own business.
-They didn't appear to be bringing any of the rally's violence
+They didn’t appear to be bringing any of the rally’s violence to his eatery.

 “One employee said to me, ‘Brian, be cool.
 Let them eat,’” the restaurant owner recalled.
 “We served them against my personal taste.”